AaronWard/covidify/README.md

 ##### Daily Recoveries

-A count for new recovories recorded on that given date, does not take past recoveries into account.
+A count for new recoveries recorded on that given date, does not take past recoveries into account.
 ![alt text](./reports/images/new_recoveries_bar.jpg)

 ##### Currently Infected